If you’re in a hurry and just want to find out what the best slow-motion camera is, then I’d recommend the following

 The Sony ZV-1 is Sony’s newest 1” sensor point-and-shoot camera and it improves on many of the downsides of the previous Sony cameras.
 Here are just some of the big improvements they made which many in the community have been asking for.

-- Side flip-out screen which is only available on the upcoming Sony a7SIII and Sony a7C cameras.
+- Side flip-out screen which is only available on the Sony a7S III and Sony a7C cameras.

 - Built-in ND filter, which has been removed in the newer Sony RX cameras.